rcmdnk/ec2/README.md

 * ssh_key: Key for ssh.
 * ssh_user: User for ssh.
 * running_only: Show only running instances at ssh/mosh
 * selection_tool: Selection tool list, separated by `,`.
-Default value is `sentaku,peco,fzy,fzf`.
+The default value is `sentaku,peco,fzy,fzf`.
     * The first one found is used.
 If nothing, bash's `select` is used.
     * Tools ref:
         * [sentaku](https://github.com/rcmdnk/sentaku/)
         * [peco](https://github.com/peco/peco)
         * [fzy](https://github.com/jhawthorn/fzy)
         * [fzf](https://github.com/junegunn/fzf)
-* aws_profile: Profile name for aws cli (if not specified, default profile is used.)
+* aws_profile: Profile name for aws cli (if not specified, the default profile is used.)
 * dry_run: Set 1 to run as dry run mode (modification commands are not executed.)

 These parameters can be set by arguments, too.

 ## Examples

-### Manage my instances with prefix "my-insatances"
+### Manage my instances with the prefix "my-instances"

 Make ~/.config/ec2/config file as follows: